-- Click the Browse button to select the filled out template from your computer.
+- Click 'Browse' button to select and upload the filled out import template from your computer.

-- Click the Import button to upload the template and its contained tag definitions.
-This pop-up will appear in the upper right corner of the screen once your tags have imported:
+- This pop-up will appear in the upper right corner of the screen once tags have imported:

 Click the View Report button to view the number of tags that were created or updated in the import.

-Note: if you exported a tag dictionary and made edits to existing tags, the report will return the total number of tags/rows in the import spreadsheet, even if you only made edits to a few rows.
+QuickTip: if you exported a tag dictionary and made edits to existing tags, the report will return the total number of tags/rows in the import spreadsheet, regardless of how many rows were changed.
 This is because the system "overrides" even an unchanged tag as a new/updated tag when you import.
-So don't be alarmed if you export a 105-tag dictionary, edit rows for just 3 tags, and re-import to see this report:
+So don't worryif you export a 105-tag dictionary, edit rows for just 3 tags, and re-import to see this:

 - If one or more of the tag titles or alternates you entered in the template already exists, the pop-up will instead say "Tag Import Failed".
 Clicking View Report will show you the tags that returned errors.
 You will need to edit these tag names in your template, or delete the existing duplicate tags from the tree, before you can successfully re-import.

-You can use the Export icon to export all the definitions in a project's tag dictionary to template form.
+You can use the Export icon to export all tags in project's dictionary to template form.
 This can be useful if you need to bulk-edit the properties of several tags at once, or for copying tag definitions to another project.

-Click the Download button to save the exported dictionary as an .xlsx to your computer's Downloads folder.
+- Click 'Download' to save the exported .xlsx file to your computer's Downloads folder.